SEACRY-LOVE/seacry-love.github.io/book/SEACRY13.md

 # Plan to achieve organization objectives
 6.0 Planning
-The AYCHConsultant is to provide ISO tool that provides practical, expert guidance for businesses wishing to interpret and better implement the requirements of ISO 9001:2015, ISO 14001:2015 and ISO 45001:2018.
+The SEACRY Consultant is to provide ISO tool that provides practical, expert guidance for businesses wishing to interpret and better implement the requirements of ISO 9001:2015, ISO 14001:2015 and ISO 45001:2018.

 Our range of templates cover the requirements of ISO 9001:2015, ISO 14001:2015 and ISO 45001:2018, and offer an easy way to implement your next management system.
 6.2 Objectives and plans to them achieve them